-Crosstalk refers to unwanted signal interference between adjacent pixels or amplifiers.
-We use an average inter-amp crosstalk correction based on laboratory measurements with LSSTCam.
-These average corrections proved satisfactory, and so have been used as-is for DP1 processing.
+We use an average crosstalk correction based on laboratory measurements with LSSTCam.
+These average corrections performed better than expected, and so have been used as-is for DP1 processing.
 There are, however, some residual crosstalk features present post-correction, with a tendency towards over-subtraction.
-Figure 12 shows an example of a bright star with over-subtracted crosstalk residuals visible on neighboring amplifiers to both sides on exposure 2024120600239, detector R22\S02.
+Figure ?? shows an example of a bright star with over-subtracted crosstalk residuals visible on neighboring amplifiers to both sides on exposure 2024120600239, detector R22\-S02.